GuillaumeSalles/phi-vscode/README.md

 #### Conventions

-Components are defined in `kebab-case` in Phi Studio but are imported in `PascalCase`.
+Components are defined in `kebab-case` in Phi but are imported in `PascalCase`.
 Example `hello-world` becomes `HelloWorld`.

-Properties are defined in `kebab-case` in Phi Studio but are imported in `camelCase`.
+Properties are defined in `kebab-case` in Phi but are imported in `camelCase`.
 Example `my-prop` become `myProp`;

 ### Next.js _Coming soon_